The availability of the POP/IMAP Email service depends on your plan.

 - Click Edit user info to change general information such as First Name, Last Name, Phones, and so on.

 - Click Disable user to make the user inactive (without deleting).
-Read the Knowledge Base article on What happens if the user is disabled? for more information.
+Read the Knowledge Base article on What Is The Difference Between Disabled Users, Deleted Exchange Mailboxes And Deleted Users? for more information.

 - Advanced Settings.
 Here you can do the following: